PerfectoCode/JavaRetryMechanismSample/README.md

 ## Retry Mechanism for Java

-The following Java sample shows how to retry obtain a device or web vm from Perfecto mobile cloud.<br/>
+The following Java project presents a method to identify problems when trying to allocate a device or web vm from Perfecto CQ Lab and retry the request.
+Common problems in allocating a device include:
-Common reasons for retry obtain a device: The device is busy, connection failure, no available license, etc...
+  * The device is busy,
+  * Connection failure,
+  * No available license

 ### Quick start:

-- Clone the project and clone to Intellij (Recommended) / Eclipse IDE.
+- Clone the project and import to Intellij (Recommended) / Eclipse IDE.

-- Set you Perfecto lab credentials at [Constants.java](src/test/java/Constants.java) :
+- Add your Perfecto Lab credentials at [Constants.java](src/test/java/Constants.java) :

 ```Java
 public class Constants {